themaverikk/DsAlgo/README.md

 # DsAlgo
-Famous Data Structures and algorithms problems I came across while learning Python
+Famous Data Structures and algorithms problems written in Java